devasia2112/os-scripts/README.md

 > [HoneyDrive](http://bruteforce.gr/honeydrive-desktop-released.html)

 ----------------------------------------
-Thom's To-Do List for VirtualConsole.net
+Thom's To-Do List for VirtualConsole.net (down)
 ========================================
 The idea is to use an [HTML5 console](http://htmlfivewow.com/demos/terminal/terminal.html) to introduce neophytes to the command line.
 *There has to be a way to move people away from Windows, or get them to use [cygwin](http://cygwin.com) at least.*